-For narcolepsy: Your doctor likely will encourage changes in behavior, such as strategic napping and caffeine intake.
+For narcolepsy: Your healthcare provider likely will recommend a sleep study, encourage changes in behavior, such as strategic napping and caffeine intake.
 However, you may need prescription medications to help stay awake during the day or improve sleep quality at night.

 A help for both conditions: Get better rest

-Good sleep hygiene is important whether you’re dealing with fatigue or narcolepsy, Dr. Waters says.
+Good sleep hygiene is important whether you’re dealing with fatigue or narcolepsy.

 Here are some tips:

-- Allow adequate time for sleep at night — most people need between 7 and 8 hours — and keep consistent bed/wake times.
+- Allow adequate time for sleep at night and keep consistent bed/wake times.

 - Keep your bedroom comfortable, cool, dark and quiet.